-- 43 Any decision by a Licensee to recognise a programme of learning for which it is itself the awarding institution shall be submitted to the Registration Standards Committee for agreement. - 44 In considering applications for recognition, Licensees shall: - recognise only programmes which provide awards granted on the basis of clearly defined learning outcomes - ensure that the programme is at the appropriate level in the applicable UK qualifications framework or at an equivalent level within an appropriate international framework - monitor the accuracy of the awarding institution's published information about the programme's accredited or approved status and registration - visit the awarding institution as part of the assessment if necessary, and - ensure that where recognition will attest to acquisition of competence, the programme covers the relevant competence standards in UK-SPEC or AAQA. - 45 In the consideration of the accreditation of engineering degree programmes, Licensees shall ensure that, regardless of options taken and allowing for the maximum number of credits permitted as failed by University regulations, all students will achieve all AHEP learning outcomes.
-Further guidance is available. - Evidence that all AHEP learning outcomes are met by all variants of each programme must be provided before accreditation can be granted. - No condonement of modules delivering AHEP learning outcomes is allowed. - A maximum of 30 credits in a Bachelors or Integrated Masters degree programme can be compensated, and a maximum of 20 credits in a Masters degree other than the Integrated Masters degree. - Major individual and group-based project modules must not be compensated. - The minimum module mark for which compensation is allowed is no more than 10% below the nominal module pass mark (or equivalent if a grade-based marking scheme is used).
+- Any decision by a Licensee to recognise a programme of learning for which it, itself, is the awarding institution, shall be submitted to the Registration Standards Committee for authorisation. - 46 In considering applications for recognition, Licensees shall: - recognise only programmes which provide awards granted on the basis of clearly defined learning outcomes - ensure that the programme is at the appropriate level in the applicable UK qualifications framework or at an equivalent level within an appropriate international framework - monitor the accuracy of information published about the programme's recognition status and registration - · visit the awarding institution as part of the assessment if necessary, and - ensure that where recognition will attest to acquisition of competence, the programme covers the relevant competence standards in UK-SPEC or AAQA. - In the consideration of the accreditation of engineering degree programmes, Licensees shall ensure that, regardless of options taken and allowing for the maximum number of credits permitted as failed by University regulations, all students will achieve all AHEP learning outcomes.
+Further guidance is available. - Evidence that all AHEP learning outcomes are met by all variants of each programme must be provided before accreditation can be granted. - No condonement of modules delivering AHEP learning outcomes is allowed. - A maximum of 30 credits in a Bachelors or Integrated Masters degree programme can be compensated, and a maximum of 20 credits in a Masters degree other than the Integrated Masters degree. - Major individual and group-based project modules must not be compensated. - The minimum module mark for which compensation is allowed is no more than ten percentage points below the nominal module pass mark (or equivalent if a grade-based marking scheme is used).

-&lt;sup>3 Guidance on Compensation and Condonement: www.engc.org.uk/rcop
+&lt;sup>3 Guidance on Compensation and Condonement: www.engc.org.uk/compensation